 Did you know, when digesting protein your body uses 25-30% of the energy provided just to effectively digest the calories?
 If you’re looking to minimize your caloric intake and burn any excess fat, a high protein diet is a must.
 Not only will a high protein diet ensure your body draws its energy from excess fat stores, it’ll also make sure you don’t feel hungry and crave unplanned cheat meals.

 The lowest calorie way to consume protein is in a whey protein shake.
 That’s right you can use whey protein for weight loss!
 Protein powders including whey protein isolate have extremely low levels of carbs and fats, meaning the calories you consume are virtually pure protein.
 Thus, True WPI90 shakes are one of the best weight loss shakes.
 Nevertheless, we wouldn’t advise you rely on protein powder as your only source of protein.
 Rather it should be used to supplement a well-rounded diet.
 Other quality sources of protein include eggs, fish, chicken and other meats.

 Best supplements for weight loss

 Traditionally, quality sources of protein aren’t easy ‘grab n go’ foods.
 Subsequently, a high protein diet can have a variety of convenience issues.
 Thankfully, protein powder enables you to get the protein you need anytime and anywhere!
-Considering protein is best consumed 15-30 minutes following a workout to maximize results and recovery, having a whey protein shake with you at the gym can help you reach new heights.
+Considering protein is best consumed 15-30 minutes following a workout to maximize results and recovery, having a protein powder shake with you at the gym can help you reach new heights.